Enoshima in Kanji, Katakana and Hiragana [in Stock]

 | |

 [Kanji] Harakiri T-Shirt Use your own sword to cut your stomach and die.
 One of the punishments imposed on samurai during the Edo period.
-The lightest of the death penalty.
-Japanese says “Seppuku”.
+The lightest of the death penalty. japanese said “Seppuku”.

 [Kanji] Shinjuku by vertical long sleeves T-Shirt